Wilson Combat’s new BILLet-AR Lightweight earns its name while delivering 7.62mm power. Shown with a Trijicon TR24 AccuPoint 1-4x scope.

 Given the success of Wilson Combat’s AR series, it was only a matter of time until the company introduced an AR in .308/7.62mm NATO.
 According to the company’s website, Bill is quoted as saying, “I have never been a fan of the .308-platform AR due to weight and a lot of square edges on the ones I’ve handled.
 I believe the Wilson Combat design team has resolved these issues and produced an extremely user-friendly carbine.”
 Having just finished evaluating one of the first 7.62mm carbines, officially known as the Wilson Combat BILLet-AR Lightweight, I have to agree with his assessment.

-The new 7.62mm carbine utilizes Wilson’s BILLet-AR receivers, which are machined in-house from 7075-T6 aluminum for a lightweight design without compromising strength.
+The new 7.62mm carbine utilizes Wilson’s BILLet-AR receivers, machined in-house from 7075-T6 aluminum for a lightweight design without compromising strength.
 The lower receiver features recesses on both sides of the magazine well that reduce weight while providing a raised guard around the magazine release and bolt stop.
 As with all Wilson Combat BILLet lowers, the 7.62mm receiver features a flared magazine well and an integral triggerguard.
 My test rifle was equipped with a Wilson Combat Tactical Trigger Unit (TTU) that broke cleanly at 3.63 pounds with minimal overtravel.
 A Bravo Company Gunfighter pistol grip provided a comfortable purchase on the rifle.
 The BILLet-AR Lightweight comes with a Lancer magazine and accepts polymer or metal SR-25-pattern magazines.
 A Wilson/Rogers Super-Stoc is standard on all Wilson ARs.
 The Super-Stoc features a cam-lock system that locks the buttstock and removes any play.

 “The Wilson TTU trigger, combined with the Super-Stoc, made shooting the 7.62mm carbine a real pleasure.”